 Required Code Books

-Students enrolling in AAPC exam preparation courses CPC, COC, CPB, and CPMA are required to purchase the CPT®, ICD-10-CM,and HCPCS Level II code books, CRC exam preparation students are required to purchase a ICD-10-CM code book, and CIC exam preparation students are required to purchase the ICD-10-CM and ICD-10-PCS code books.
+Students enrolling in AAPC exam preparation courses CPC, COC, CPB, CDEO and CPMA are required to purchase the CPT®, ICD-10-CM, and HCPCS Level II code books, CRC exam preparation students are required to purchase a ICD-10-CM code book, and CIC exam preparation students are required to purchase the ICD-10-CM and ICD-10-PCS code books.
 The course and exam are updated each calendar year.
 Students may use current calendar year and/or the previous year's code books when taking any AAPC examination.
 However, it is strongly suggested that only current manuals be used for both the course and the certification exam.
-Students may need to consider purchasing code books fortwo different calendar years, if their exam is taken in a different calendar year than their course.
-AAPC certification examinations will contain questions regarding ICD-10 codes beginning January 1, 2016.
+Students may need to consider purchasing code books for two different calendar years, if their exam is taken in a different calendar year than their course.

 By purchasing any online course and other items, I certify that I have read and agree to the online course Terms and Conditions, the Course Requirements, and the Refund